 - Vangoa 5-String Package – click for pricing and info

-- Savannah SB-100L 5-String – click for pricing and info
+- ADM 5-String Package – click for pricing and info

-- Oscar Schmidt OB5 5-String – click for pricing and info
+- Deering Goodtime 2 5-String – click for pricing and info

-The package includes the banjo, gig bag, extra strings, strap, picks and a clip-on headstock tuner.
+The package includes the banjo itself, gig bag, extra strings, strap, picks and a clip-on headstock tuner.
 It even comes with a pickup to allow for amplified play.

 The video below will let you see and hear the Vangoa in action…

-For a little extra cash, another solid choice for aspiring southpaw banjo players is the Savannah SB-100.
-It features a mahogany resonator with thumb screws, allowing you to remove the back for open-backed tones.
-Other appointments include a a strong laminated maple rim, geared 5th peg, and 24 brackets.
+It has a mahogany resonator with thumb screws, allowing you to remove the back for open-backed tones.
+Other appointments include a a strong, laminated rim, mahogany neck, upgraded geared 5th tuner, and 24 brackets.